• Level of education

 Description

-Examples of homogeneous catalysis reactions will be presented, highlighting the underlying concepts and limitations of theoretical approaches (mainly DFT).
-Olein metathesis and polymerization examples will illustrate supported catalysis, with emphasis on the influence of the support.
+Examples of homogeneous catalysis reactions will be presented, emphasizing the underlying concepts and limitations of theoretical approaches (mainly DFT).
+Olefin metathesis and examples of polymerization will illustrate supported catalysis, emphasizing the influence of the support.

 Various examples will illustrate the specificity of nanocatalysts, distinguishing between the respective roles of electronic and geometric factors.